photo by Jason O'Donnell

 LK: It’s a bullfight throwdown, like a matador with a Jazzmaster in a Picasso etching.

-LK: Our Mastering Engineer, Rodney Mills, was working at a time in the 1960s when recording was far simpler, with only 3 or 4 tracks of information.
+LK: I built the song around a tremolo part on my favorite guitar, The Fender Bass VI.
+Our mastering engineer, Rodney Mills, was working at a time in the 1960s when recording was far simpler, with only 3 or 4 tracks of information.
 After tweaking “20th Century” for a while, he raised an eyebrow and said, “Lisa, I’m not sure if you were thinking in mono when you did this song.”

 LK: “Sad” is about being betrayed by your friends, and you’re not mad, you’re just…disappointed.
 It’s my only guitar solo on the album, and I guess you could say it sounds kind of Neil Jung-ian.

-The album finishes with the cactus juice slide guitar-based “Begin the Fall” and “Two Steps Ahead,” a stroll down a ferris wheel lined boardwalk, soaked in California sunshine.
+The album finishes with the cactus juice slide guitar-based “Begin the Fall” and “Two Steps Ahead”

 Lisa may have begun The Language of Birds by herself, but she hopes it feels more like a band called The Hot Place.
 She co-produced the album with The Swimming Pool Q’s’ Jeff Calder, who also played guitar, and contributed his multi-instrumental diversity within the album.
 The Q’s Robert Schmid played drums.
 Southern Tracks’ Steven Morrison mixed most of the songs and performed on piano, 12-string and vibes.
 Mike Lynn, formerly of Betty’s Not A Vitamin, was a contributing guitarist, as well.